-Maximumdeviation Deviation from required dimensions for paver face dimensions for items ofthickness up to 90mm shall be 1mm Squareness The squareness difference between diagonals shall be no greater than 1.5mm.
+Maximum deviation Deviation from required dimensions for paver face dimensions for items of thickness up to 90mm shall be 1mm Squareness The squareness difference between diagonals shall be no greater than 1.5mm.
 Thickness +/- 3mm Flatness Honed surfaces: 0.5mm per metre Sawn or sandblasted faces: 1.5mm per metre.
-Edge straightness 0.5mm per metre Maximum deviation of Finishes: 1.5mm in 1200mm paverface from plane Natural-riven faces: 10mm in 1200mm
+Edge straightness 0.5mm per metre Maximum deviation of paver face from plane Finishes: 1.5mm in 1200mm Natural-riven faces: 10mm in 1200mm

-BRICK PAVER REQUIREMENTS 5.3.3
+5.3.3 BRICK PAVER REQUIREMENTS

-Clay bricks and pavers shall be made from naturally occurring minerals that are kiln-fired to lock in their colourand strength for life.
+Clay bricks and pavers shall be made from naturally occurring minerals that are kiln-fired to lock in their colour and strength for life.

-Clay paving units shall be sound, firm, dense, free of distortion, dimensionally stable and consistent, with a smooth upper surface and with unrumpled units having unbroken edges as specified evenly all round.
-Units which exhibit cracking, bloating or are considered by the City's Representative to be excessively porous, brittleor friable shall be liable to rejection.
+Clay paving units shall be sound, firm, dense, free of distortion, dimensionally stable and consistent, with a smooth upper surface and with unrumbled units having unbroken edges as specified evenly all round.
+Units which exhibit cracking, bloating or are considered by the City's Representative to be excessively porous, brittle or friable shall be liable to rejection.